griffithba/wikitree-record-annotator/README.md

 ## Installation
 The extension currently requires manual installation and is not yet published in the Chrome Web Store.
-1. Download the latest release ZIP from the [Releases page](https://github.com/griffithba/wikitree-record-annotator/releases)
+1. Download the latest source code ZIP from the [Releases page](https://github.com/griffithba/wikitree-record-annotator/releases)
 2. Extract the ZIP file
 3. Open `chrome://extensions` in your browser
 4. Enable **Developer mode**